sqorn/sqorn/README.md

   .where({ genre: 'Fantasy' })
   .where({ language: 'French' })
 // select distinct author from book
-// where language = 'French' and genre = 'Fantsy'
+// where language = 'French' and genre = 'Fantasy'

 // EXTEND QUERIES
 sq.extend(